muAli7963/server-and-client-side-Auth/README.md

 # server-and-client-side-Auth
-solid serverside and clientside auth for react
+solid server side and client side auth for react